 Skill-Levels

 We use skill-levels to assess the depth of your understanding and ability to make use of of each knowledge area.
-Our skill-levels are based on Bloom’s Taxonomy.
+Our skill-levels are adapted from Bloom’s Taxonomy.
 Each level of skill includes and builds upon the level below it.
-There are six levels of skill:
+That is, you must achieve the first level of skill in order to reach the second, and so on.
+There are four levels of skill.
+Below you’ll find them listed with verbs typically associated with that level of skill.

 To help you interpret these skill-levels in a more computing centric environment, let’s look at them in terms of a classic programming task: